-Jacob Kipp is an experienced leader and entrepreneur who has been working in and around the elections space for the last six years.
+Jacob Kipp is an experienced leader, entrepreneur, and generalist who has been working in and around the elections space for the last six years.
 He has helped develop CEIR’s operational capabilities with long-term sustainability in mind.
-Since May 2018, he has also led the organization’s programming and research efforts.
+From May 2018 through June 2021, he led the organization’s programming and research efforts.
+Now, Jacob serves a duel role as CEIR’s Chief of Staff and Head of Special Projects, where he fosters new opportunities for CEIR, including the Election Official Legal Defense Network and Revere.

 Before joining CEIR, Jacob established and oversaw the Northern Virginia operations of Revive My Vote, a nonprofit dedicated to helping those with prior felony convictions restore their right to vote.
 As head of RMV’s Northern Virginia operations, he oversaw a group of dedicated volunteers and worked to build strategic partnerships in the community.
 Jacob also worked in politics, managing a hard-fought campaign against an incumbent Virginia delegate and clerking for the general counsel of the National Republican Senatorial Committee.